imi-bigpicture/bigpicture-metaflex/README.md

 Implements several types that are used FileBaseType which is in other BIGPICTURE types:

 - FileBaseType: Type for representing a submitted data file with filename and checksum.
 - AttributeBaseType: A base attribute type that is identified by a `TAG`.
-StringAttributeType, NumericAttributeType, MeasurementAttributeType, CodedAttributeType, and AttributeSetType extends from this type.
+StringAttributeType, NumericAttributeType, MeasurementAttributeType, CodeAttributeType, and SetAttributeType extends from this type.
 - StringAttributeType: An attribute for a string value.
 - NumericAttributeType: An attribute for a numeric value.
 - MeasurementAttributeType: An attribute for a numeric value and a string unit.
-- CodedAttributeType: An attribute defined by code, schema, code meaning, and optional schema version.
+- CodeAttributeType: An attribute defined by code, schema, code meaning, and optional schema version.
-- AttributeSetType: A complex attribute that can hold one or several AttributeType, NumericAttributeType, CodedAttributeType, and/or AttributeSetType.
+- SetAttributeType: A complex attribute that can hold one or several AttributeType, NumericAttributeType, CodeAttributeType, and/or SetAttributeType.
-- BPAttributesType: A collection of attributes of different types.
+- AttributesType: A collection of attributes of different types.
-- BPObjectType: An extension of the SRA ObjectType with the addition of an a `BPAttributesType` element.
+- BPObjectType: An extension of the SRA ObjectType with the addition of an a `AttributesType` element.
 The base SRA ObjectType has, among other attributes:

   - `alias`: Submitter designated name for the object.
 The name must be unique within the submission account.